tlongle/tlongle/README.md

-# My name is Tomás :)
+# My name is Tomás Longle, I'm a...
-### I usually go by Tommy though,

  <!-- About section -->

 ---
-✨ I'm a frontend engineer, graphic designer, music producer, and follow a slew of other hobbies, like gaming and photography.<br>
+✨ Frontend engineer, graphic designer, music producer, and follow a slew of other hobbies, like gaming and photography.<br>
 💻 I started programming in 2020, learning with C#, and eventually learned ASP.NET in school, which made me enjoy web programming even more than regular apps.